 - ARHM has a model management agreement in Plain English that its members use.

 Removing an existing agent before appointing a new one

-If you are unhappy with the current agent then have you tried using its complaint handling procedure and the redress scheme of which it is a member?
+If you are unhappy with the current agent then have you tried using its complaints handling procedure and the redress scheme of which it is a member?

 If you are so unhappy that you decide you want to change agents, here are some things to consider before making this decision:

 - What period of notice is required in the management agreement?
-If there is no agreement or period in the agreement, what period would suit matters best?
+If there is no such agreement or period of notice in the agreement, what period would suit matters best?

 - Terminate on a date that fits in with service charge payment periods or the end of the accounting year to make handover and accounting easier, if that is appropriate.